ZygyGames/slate/source/index.html.md

   }
 }
 ```

-The Lists INDEX endpoint has an additional filter:
-`contact_ids` - When passing an array of or single id, will return all lists that contain that Contact.

 When creating or updating a list, Contacts can be modified in 3 ways:

-`contact_ids` - This sets the new Contact list.
+1. `contact_ids` - This sets the new Contact list.
 Any contacts not included will be removed, and extra contacts will be added.
 Existing contacts will be unchanged.
 (Not recommended)
-`add_contact_ids` - Adds new contacts by id without modifying existing contacts.
+2. `add_contact_ids` - Adds new contacts by id without modifying existing contacts.
-`remove_contact_ids` - Removes contacts from a list if they are present.
+3. `remove_contact_ids` - Removes contacts from a list if they are present.

+### Additional Filters

+`contact_id` can be passed as an array or a single integer, will return only lists which include those Contact(s)

-# Event
+## Event

 > Example Response